ts-task/task/README.md

 # Task

-Like a Promise with better error handling and some other upgrades.
+It's Like a Promise with typed errors and other improvements that leads to more robust code.

 > made (and best used) with [TypeScript](http://www.typescriptlang.org/) ♥️